chazzka/clanekcathedral/clanek.md

 ## Introduction
 Recent advance in automatization brought a lot of interest in deployment of various IoT sensors.
-With the sensors producing large data, there is a huge concern for algorithms analyzing
+With the sensors producing large data, there is a huge concern for algorithms analyzing them.

 - start with lots of refs
 - describe the problem
 - our main goal was to